AV Block

 Weekly Workout September 7, 2020

-AV Block Bootcamp (Episode 3/3): the answer lies in the PR segment!
+AV Block Bootcamp (Episode 3/3): the answer lies in the PR interval!

 HPI: A 72-year-old female presents to the ED with chest pain and lightheadedness.
 The following ECG is obtained: